 From when I was about ten years old, my parents had led me to believe that I would inherit the capital only after my father's death, he being entitled to the income during his lifetime.

 Nevertheless, when I was thirty, Mum and Dad had suddenly 'discovered' that three quarters of the trusts could be advanced to them and me, if I consented (their share being twice as big as mine).
 I agreed because I could see no point in keeping the money tied up for the coming decades.
 A little before then I'd been asked to sign over a small amount, as a stop gap, and, not long after the large advance, I was asked to approve a loan.
 Every time I signed, Mum assured me she was just about to sell a valuable painting and I would be paid back for releasing the trust money to them while also receiving a further share of the sale proceeds.
 I looked forward to the sale, which inexplicably had been on the verge of happening since not long after I left school.
-It would be a relief to all of us and I hoped that, despite the endless rows and fights that had blighted our lives, it would enable Mum and Dad to be happy.
+It would be a relief to all of us and I hoped that, despite the endless rows and fights that had blighted Mum and Dad's lives, it would enable them to be happy.

 For almost as long as I could remember, Mum had verbally abused Dad (not that I thought of her behaviour in those terms then, nor understood the dynamics of my parents' relationship).
 Whenever she tore into him he always tried to stand up to her but over the years she ground him down and isolated him from his family, friends and financial advisors.
 From my late teens onwards, he seemed to lose all confidence and never did any work.
 Around the time the loan from the trusts was made, her rages were the intensest I had seen for years - directed at Dad, me and others.
 It also started to become clear that she was plagued by conspiracy theories about friends, relatives and people in the art world trying to stop her selling the painting at the price she believed it was worth.